20H

 An official Diploma from the Center for Trauma and Embodiment is provided upon completion.

-Registration: You are welcome to make the payment directly using the button below OR if you have any questions before enrolling feel free to till out the contact form below or email anna@reclaimembodiment.org
+Registration: You are welcome to make the payment directly using the button below, or if you have any questions before enrolling or want to chat to figure out whether this training could be what you are looking for, feel free to till out the contact form below or email anna@reclaimembodiment.org